-We understand that COVID-19 has caused unprecedented pressures on societies, world economies and businesses.
+While we appreciate the COVID-19 risk is slowly abating, we also recognise it has caused unprecedented pressures on societies, world economies and businesses.
 These pressures have led to business closures, increasing unemployment, decreased job stability, budgetary tightening, changes in demand and supply, wage-cuts, order cancellations, increased transportation costs, port congestion and general uncertainty.
-We know that a consequence of this is the increase in vulnerability of many workers worldwide, including potentially in our operations and supply chains, so that the risk of exploitation of those workers through modern slavery is considered an increased risk.
+We know a consequence of this is the increase in vulnerability of many workers worldwide, including potentially in our operations and supply chains, so the risk of exploitation of those workers through modern slavery is considered an increased risk.

-Actions and Effectiveness
+Actions and effectiveness

-We are making a concerted effort to address and assess the modern slavery risks we identify in our operations and supply chains, and to assess the effectiveness of the actions we take in this space.
+We continue to make a concerted effort to address and assess the modern slavery risks we identify in our operations and supply chains, and to assess the effectiveness of the actions we take in this space.
 We have adopted a continuous improvement approach and aim to build on our capabilities each year.